GetStream/stream-chat-android/readme.md

 ## Improvements

-- Use StreamChatClient instead of Client to avoid polluting the namespace and avoid auto-import to get confused
+- Use `StreamChatClient` instead of `Client` to avoid polluting the namespace and avoid auto-import to get confused
-- Let the developer choose between sync and async for API calls (atm sync is not possible)
+- Let the developer choose between sync and async for API calls (right now sync is not even possible)
 - Minimal list of external dependencies
+- Async style API calls are simplified, only 1 function which receives `Result<T>`.
+Errors are now of type `ClientError` which is a throwable (more useful and common to work with)
 -

 ## Setup